 3. Almond flour.

-This should be super-fine.
+The almond flour for your gluten free lava cake should be super-fine.
 Almond meal or ground almonds are too coarse and will alter the texture (would still work though).

 Beat them till they're FLUFFY!